tenngs/thors-rentals/README.md

 4) Download "sqlite amalgation" C source code from  https://www.sqlite.org/download.html
 5) Place sqlite3.c and sqlite3.h from "sqlite amalgation" download into a C++ project directory
 6) Compile using: gcc sqlite3.c -c to produce sqlite3.o file
+### Notes
+1) I have provided the required sqlite3.o file.
+However, it is not guaranteed that it will work on your computer just because it works on mine.
+If in doubt, please follow the installation steps above.
 ## Compiling
 Please compile the project using g++ *.cpp sqlite3.o -LC:\sqlite3<br>
 (where: C:\sqlite3 is the directory for sqlite that